 Scientists Say: This series features a new vocabulary term every week.
 Want to know what “keratin” is, or how to pronounce “niche”?
 Find out here.
 Each term is defined, used in context and accompanies an audio clip so that students can hear how the words are pronounced.
 Scientists Say fulfills Common Core English Language Arts standards for reading informational text.
 Check out the full list of words here.

 Experiments: In this series, we take students through real scientific research projects, showing kids how to apply the scientific method to develop their own experiments.
-We take normal classroom demonstrations and turns them into full experiments, with hypotheses, methods, results and analysis.
+We take normal classroom demonstrations and turn them into full experiments, with hypotheses, methods, results and analysis.

 Cool Jobs: Scientists aren’t just people working in labs wearing white lab coats.
 This series offers dozens of feature-length articles about careers in science, technology, engineering and math.
 From scientists who study volcanoes to those who study art, crime scenes or pets, this series has something for everyone.